 Whether large or small, residential or commercial, our team at ECHO have experience of a variety of projects, and we can help in every aspect of the project from submitting planning applications to the interior design.
-We understand how our rather unique buildings fit within the complex Planning system.
-Whether you want to commission a small garden room, a self contained eco cabin, or a dwelling, we can offer appropriate advice on planning and manage all aspects of the project from the start.
+We understand how our rather unique buildings fit within the complex Planning system., and we can offer appropriate advice on planning and manage all aspects of the project from the start.

 Prefabricated and transported to site, our buildings are designed to conform to, and far exceed, BS:3632:2015 - the legal definition of a mobile home for Planning purposes.
 This can help with the planning process in certain situations, and our designs are ideal for rental accommodation where sustainability and a natural aesthetic are particularly desirable , such as for sites in designated areas.
-However , planning criteria include the intended use of the building and the site's designation.
-Councils follow both National Guidelines and and their own Local Planning Policies.
-If the site is located in a designated area, e.g. an AONB or Conservation Area, Planning conditions may apply .
-Each site and design proposal is unique, and whatever the proposal , we would always advise working with your Local Planning Authority (LPA) to ensure the appropriate permissions are granted.
-We can help with advice and guidance on how to proceed, and on submitting an application.
-We can also submit applications on your behalf if requested.
+Each site and design proposal is unique, and whatever the proposal , we would always advise working with your Local Planning Authority (LPA) to ensure the appropriate permissions are granted where needed.

 If the intended use of the building is as a permanent dwelling and main residence, you will need planning permission for a dwelling house.
 Two Flowers is a small, off grid house for two, sited on a Croft in northwest Scotland, which was granted permission as a permanent dwelling.

 If appropriate, a Pre Planning Application can be useful to get an indication as to whether or not planning may be granted for your project.
-The fee for this is normally less than for a full planning application - sometimes depending on the LPA offers advice free of charge.
+The fee for this is normally less than for a full planning application - an LPA may offer advice free of charge.
 It can be submitted without the need for detailed plans, and it can be helpful to establish the approach needed for a successful application.
-It is worth remembering, however that if a full application is necessary subsequently, the process will probably now take the same time as any other new application. .
+It is worth remembering, however that if a full application is necessary subsequently, the process may ultimately take longer .

 Each individual UK regional council will have its own Local Plan and policies, and Town and Country Planning Acts differ between England & Wales, Scotland and Northern Ireland.
 Here are links to find your LPA online.
 If your site is in Scotland, you can find a link at mygov.scot.
 For England or Wales, you can find your LPA and advice at the Planning Portal.
-The Northern Ireland Planning Portal offers advice and links to your local council.
+The Northern Ireland Planning Portal offers advice and links for local councils .